sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 | Threshold Yen | 0.573  |
 | FCN | 0.501  |

-This is the first part of acquiring a baseline. in the next step, I would combine these methods with Ladder Networks components.
+This is the first part of acquiring a baseline. in the next part, I would combine these methods with Ladder Networks components.
 In order to understand Ladder Network, one need to understand Denoising Autoencoders.

 ## Autoencoders